 Tik Tok now has over 1 billion users growing 45% since 2020 when its user figure stood at 689 million monthly active users

 (Source App Annie)

 So what are the magic ingredients that go into making a great video

-Well, the first factor has nothing to do with the film making process and more what you are going to say before the cameras starts rolling — you need to be able to write a great script!
+Well, the first factor has nothing to do with the film making process and more to do with what you are going to say before the cameras starts rolling — yes, you need to be able to write a great script!